Learn About Yourself, Explore Your Options

 Career development is only one element of the career management process that increases self-awareness as you evaluate your interests, skills, priorities and characteristics.
 Learning about and working through the stages enables you to decide on a major/minor/ program of emphasis, a career field, or a vocational interest.

 Career Services will also assist you in developing your: career plan; evaluating your stage of career development; assessing your needs; and achieving your academic and career goals.
 Participating in a variety of career exercises, exploring career activities, and developing job readiness skills will be your key to success.

 "How will you know how to get to where it is that you think you want to go, and know if you ever arrive at your destination?"

 A career action plan is essential for every student attending ASU.
 Your success as a student and professional should not be left to chance.
 To take advantage of the many experiences and exciting opportunities that lay before you, embed your career management in your daily thoughts and actions.
 For the next four years you will continuously be establishing, assessing, and achieving goals for your career, academic, profession, and life.

 Planning where you want to go, and knowing what you need to do to get there, is critical.
 If you don’t have a plan of action, how will you know when you arrive at your destination?
 Often times, too many people just let life happen.
 These individuals justify events as chance or fate with little thought of establishing goals or having focus and direction.
 These people are all talk and no action.

 Career Assessment and Evaluation Inventories

-It is always a good idea to take several interest assessements.
+It is always a good idea to take several interest assessments.
 We strongly recommend that you make an appointment with the ASU Counseling Center to take career inventories.
-The Counseling Center will provide an interruption of the results of the assessment.
+The Counseling Center will provide an interpretation of the assessment results.
 Taking the inventories that ASU offers will provide you a good start on your career management process.

 Job shadowing is an opportunity for you to connect or “shadow” with a professional who has specific knowledge about an occupation or career in which you are interested.